bogdan2/GettingAndCleaningDataProject/README.md

 #Select the columns we want to ultimately return
 selectedFeatures <- grepl("mean|std", features$OriginalVariableName)
 ```
-3. Reads the activity labels and associates column names to the data frame.
+* Reads the activity labels and associates column names to the data frame.
 ```{r}
 activities <- read.table('activity_labels.txt')
 names(activities) <- c('ActivityId', 'ActivityName')
 ```
-4. Define a function that reads the raw data and it includes only the columns required based on requirment #2.
+* Defines a function that reads the raw data and it includes only the columns required based on requirment #2.
 The function also reads the files containing the subject ids and the activity ids, then it merges this data
 into the final dataset.
 The activity ids are replaced with the activity names as per requirment #3
 ```{r}
 #Define a function that takes the dataset type ('test' or 'train') and reads the dataset from the text file